Eduardoalmeida2008/Networking_Lab_Project6/README.md

 ## Topology
 - Each access switch connects PCs in a "U" formation for clarity
-- SwitchCore connects all access switches
-- Routers connect to SwitchCore and provide routing between VLANs
 - VLAN10–VLAN40 handled by R1 (centralized DHCP)
 - VLAN50–VLAN60 handled by R2 (with DHCP relay when necessary)